KILTprotocol/nextjs-sporran-credential-login/README.md

 VERIFIER_DID_URI=Enter your DID URI
 ```

-Now you can add the well known domain linkage credential, `didConfigyration.json`, to the `public` folder of the application.
+Now you can add the well known domain linkage credential, `/.well-known/did-configuration.json`, to a `public` folder of the application.
 The credential must be issued and matches the verifier DID’s.

 ```JSON
 {